A Better Way to Grow Your Accounting Firm

 This is marketing.
 There are many ways to execute it.
-The key is to build a real plan, then to execute each step in sequence.
+The key to building a real plan is to execute each step in sequence.

 By the time you’re finished with this guide, you’ll have some work to do, but you will have the plan in place to go out and grow predictably with the clients you love working with.

 Now, we’re about to dive into the guide.
-Before we get too far, I want to introduce myself to explain what I know about accounting firm marketing.
+Before we get too far, I want to introduce myself to explain what I know about marketing for accounting firms.